Batara Immigration Law header image

 While immigrant families with the greater amount of suffering do not always win their cases, those with less hardship sometimes prevail.

-How Does USCIS Hardship Waivers Discretionary Decision-Making Work?
+How Does USCIS Hardship Waiver Discretionary Decision-Making Work?

 First, there is the strict constructionist view.
 This means that an officer will exercise his or her discretion only after extreme hardship has been proven.
 Assessing extreme hardship is based solely on evidence presented by I-601 applicants.